ThoughtWorks-SEA/developer-training/docs/javascript/values-types.md

 const y = x + 20; // y is ???
 ```

-## Naming rules and conventions

-Try to give your variables meaningful names to make it easy for other people to understand what your code does.

-- Names are case-sensitive
-- Names cannot start with numbers
-- Generally speaking, use only alphabets
-- The name must not be a reserved keyword (e.g. var, for, if, while)
-- See full list of reserved keywords here
-- Use camelCase for names instead of snake_case or kebab-case

 ## Differences between var and let and const

 ### Scoping